 The below video by Jebari Wooten perfectly exemplifies an introduction which takes advantage of motion graphics with a glitch effect.

-The reasons for which it’s likely to stick around in 2019 is because it manages to encapsulate two particularly sought after vibes: these of the future and the past.
+The reasons for which it’s likely to stick around is because it manages to encapsulate two particularly sought after vibes: these of the future and the past.

 Combination of 2D & 3D